treehousetim/shopCart/README.md

 You can use a lot of different storage options for a cart.  `treehousetim\shopCart` provides an implementation for session storage.

-After creating your implementation of this interface, you would supply it to your cart using `$cart->setStorageHandler( $storageHandler );`
+After creating your implementation of this interface, you must supply it to your cart using `$cart->setStorageHandler( $storageHandler );`

 ```php
 interface cartStorageInterface